TobiasPankner/Gleam-giveaway-bot/README.md

   ![Register](https://imgur.com/4tsJj6U.png)
 Then click on the "Enter with x" elements and connect the corresponding account.
 The more social media accounts you use, the more entries will be able to be completed.

-  When you are done connecting your accounts press any button and the setup is finished.
+  When you are done connecting your accounts press any button.
+After this you can choose if you want to login with playr.gg as well.
+This is not required but gets you a few more giveaways to complete.
+After choosing yes with "y", the playr.gg website should open.
+Here you can login or register an account.
+  As with gleam, the more accounts you link (by pressing on giveaways), the more entries will be able to be completed.
+Available accounts are twitter, mixer, twitch and facebook.

 ## Running the script
 After the setup above is completed, start the script (`python giveaway_bot.py`).
 Now the bot will fetch urls from "http://gleamlist.com" and from "https://www.reddit.com/r/giveaways/".
+If you configured playr.gg it will also get giveaways from their site.
+Now the program should open link after link and complete the giveaways.